 - Limited Delivery Frequency: Sometimes these products are shipped by FedEx, so they can arrive on any delivery day that you choose.
 Other times, a company might only deliver to your area once/week.

-- Product Quality is Sometimes Lower: There are occasions where I will receive a product that needs to be eaten within a couple of days.
+- Product Quality is Sometimes Lower: There are occasions when I will receive a product that needs to be eaten within a couple of days.
 On rare occasions, some products will get smashed in transit.
 If something is already bad when it arrives, both companies are typically prompt at providing a refund.

 How do Misfits Market and Imperfect Foods Compare?

 |Contents||You choose from an assortment of fruits, vegetables, pantry items, dairy, and meat.||You choose from an assortment of fruits, vegetables, pantry items, dairy, and meat.|

 |Order Customization||Complete customization (new in 2021).
 A few days before each delivery, you have the opportunity to add exactly what you want to your box.
 You can add any item in any quantity. |